WordPress-Phoenix/wordpress-development-toolkit/docs/best-practices-asset-management.md

 #### Provide a version string for caching
 We recommend tying product assets the version for the Theme or Plugin you're in.
 Having a condition that checks for local environments (i.e. check request string for ".test") and toggling between a production version and `time()` is another good option for cache-busting on a local env.

+###### NEW: Working with Assets containing cache-hash
+Often when working with JavaScript SPA frameworks and tools, a unique hash is generated in the filename.
+To account for these assets